microsoft/MPPC23-Power-Apps/lab3/README.md

 ### Add the first deployment stage

-This will open a new sidebar, where you can enter details about your first deployment stage.
+This will open a new form, where you can enter details about your first deployment stage.

 1. Add `Deploy to QA` as the Name